jmalicki/repo-intel/docs/projects/pattern-matcher/README.md

 ## Overview

-The Pattern Matcher is a script that makes LLM API calls to analyze specific repository files and content, then returns structured JSON responses with boolean indicators and counts.
+The Pattern Matcher is a **hybrid Python script** that reads repository files and makes LLM API calls to analyze content, then returns structured JSON responses.
+It's a deterministic script that occasionally asks LLM questions.

 ## What It Actually Does